Saml1211/streamlit-stencil-search/memory-bank/activeContext.md

-# Active Context
+# Active Context (Updated 2025-06-04)

 ## Current Work Focus
-The Visio Stencil Search application is currently in Beta status.
-The primary focus is on stabilizing core functionality, improving performance, and enhancing user experience through UI layout improvements.
-The application has basic functionality implemented, including stencil scanning, shape searching, and temp file cleaning, but requires further refinement, particularly in the user interface.
+The Visio Stencil Search application is in Beta status with all core functionality implemented.
+The current focus is on improving stability, performance optimization, enhancing the user interface, and refining the Visio integration features.
+The application successfully performs stencil scanning, full-text shape searching, temporary file cleaning, stencil health analysis, and direct Visio document integration.
+The codebase shows a mature implementation with robust error handling, database optimization, and a modular component architecture.

 ## Recent Changes
-- Basic application structure implemented with three main pages
+- Enhanced database integrity checking with automatic backup and recovery
+- Improved error handling throughout the application, especially in Visio integration
-- Core functionality for scanning and parsing Visio stencils
+- Added remote server connection support for Visio integration
+- Enhanced shape preview rendering with better geometry parsing
+- Optimized search performance with improved database indexing and FTS5 implementation
-- Implementation of shape preview without Visio dependency
+- Added shape collection feature for batch operations with Visio
-- Stencil health analysis features
-- Temporary file cleaning functionality
-- Initial UI implementation with basic layout
+- Improved UI layout with card-based design and better visual hierarchy
-- Implemented full-text search capability for improved search performance
-- Added search options UI with toggle between FTS and standard search
+- Added advanced search filtering options including shape metadata filters
-- Optimized database structure with additional indexes
+- Enhanced stencil health analysis with more comprehensive checks
+- Added data visualization for health reports and stencil statistics
+- Implemented directory preset management for quick directory switching
-- Added search performance benchmark tools
+- Added export capabilities for search results and health reports in multiple formats
+- Implemented multi-document and multi-page support in Visio Control

 ## Active Decisions
-- **Storage Approach**: Using file-based storage for simplicity rather than a full database system
+- **Storage Approach**: Using SQLite database with FTS5 for efficient full-text searches and proper indexing
-- **UI Framework**: Committed to Streamlit for rapid development and ease of use
+- **UI Framework**: Committed to Streamlit with enhanced custom styling and JavaScript for responsive design
-- **Cross-Platform Compatibility**: Maintaining core functionality across operating systems while acknowledging some Windows-specific features
+- **Cross-Platform Compatibility**: Core functionality works across platforms, with Windows-specific features for Visio integration
-- **No Visio Dependency**: Committed to maintaining functionality without requiring Visio installation
+- **No Visio Dependency**: Core features work without Visio, but enhanced functionality available when Visio is installed
-- **UI Layout Improvements**: Restructuring the UI for better usability, visual hierarchy, and space utilization
+- **UI Layout Improvements**: Using a card-based layout with consistent spacing and visual hierarchy
-- **Search Performance**: Implementing full-text search for faster and more accurate results
+- **Search Optimization**: Using full-text search with toggle for compatibility and advanced filtering options
+- **Component Organization**: Modular approach with reusable UI components shared across pages
+- **Error Handling**: Comprehensive error handling with graceful degradation and informative user feedback
+- **Performance Optimization**: Database optimization with proper indexing and caching strategies

 ## Current Tasks
-- Reviewing and improving error handling throughout the application
+- Refining the Visio integration with better error handling and remote connection support
-- Optimizing performance for large stencil collections
+- Optimizing database performance for large stencil collections
-- Enhancing the user interface for better usability
+- Enhancing shape preview rendering quality
-- Implementing UI layout improvements including:
+- Implementing additional export options and formats
-  - Consolidating duplicate sidebar elements
-  - Improving search interface with better aligned components
-  - Adding data visualization to enhance empty space utilization
-  - Implementing proper information messages for user guidance
-  - Streamlining Visio integration with toggle controls
 - Testing with various stencil file formats and sizes
-- Documenting code and features
+- Improving error recovery for corrupted database files
+- Enhancing cross-platform path handling for network locations
+- Implementing advanced search filtering options

 ## Next Steps
-1. ✅ Improve search performance and accuracy (implemented with full-text search)
-2. Enhance shape preview rendering quality
+1. Enhance shape preview rendering quality for complex shapes
-3. Add ability to export search results
-4. Implement advanced filtering options in the search interface
+2. Add more advanced filtering options in the search interface
-5. ✅ Optimize database structure for faster queries (implemented with improved indexes)
+3. Implement batch operations for stencil management
+4. Add user preferences for customizing the interface
-6. Add more detailed analytics in the Stencil Health page
+5. Add more detailed analytics in the Stencil Health page
-7. Consider integration with version control for stencil management
+6. Improve cross-platform path handling for network locations
+7. Add REST API for programmatic access
-8. Add user preferences for customizing the interface
+8. Create comprehensive user documentation
-9. Complete UI layout improvements:
-   - Replace current filter controls with more intuitive expanders
-   - Add clear visual hierarchy to search results
+9. Implement advanced shape alignment and arrangement in Visio Control
-   - Implement data visualization for stencil statistics
+10. Add more visualization options for stencil data
-   - Consolidate directory selection controls

 ## Technical Considerations
-- Memory usage when scanning large network directories
+- Memory usage optimization when scanning large network directories
-- Database performance with thousands of stencils
+- Database performance tuning for handling thousands of stencils
 - Preview generation speed vs. quality tradeoffs
 - Cross-platform testing, especially for network path handling
-- Ensuring proper error handling for network disconnections
+- Error handling for network disconnections and corrupt files
 - Streamlit component limitations and workarounds for complex UI needs
 - Full-text search integration with existing search interfaces
+- Database integrity maintenance for long-term reliability
+- Visio COM integration limitations and error handling
+- Background processing for long-running operations